How Long Does It Take to Become a Barber? 2026 Timeline by State

 You’ll learn the technical skills of cutting and styling hair, along with important aspects like hygiene, customer service, and business operations.

-At the end of the day, make sure you don’t make corners when you want to cut hair.
+At the end of the day, make sure you don’t cut corners when you want to cut hair.
 This is why, in a way, just how long it takes to complete those hours depends on you.
 But the time it consumes is based on the path u choose to study.
-There are two paths namely:
+There are two paths, namely:

 • Part-Time Study (12–24 months)